svi-lab/svi_python_initiation/README.md

 # svi_python_initiation
-Support for the Python_initiation @svi course
+Support for the _scientific python initiation @svi course_

 ## Things to do before we begin: